-The illustrations by Anita Jeram are fantastic and detailed, with subtle colors and backgrounds.
+The charming illustrations by Anita Jeram are fantastic and detailed, with subtle colors and backgrounds.

-A short bedtime story by Jill Murphy, Peace At Last is about a bear looking for a peaceful place to fall asleep.
+A short bedtime tale by Jill Murphy, Peace At Last is about a bear looking for a peaceful place to fall asleep.

 It is night time, and Mr. Bear, Mrs. Bear, and Baby Bear are all sleepy.
 They go to bed, and Mrs. Bear starts snoring.
 Mr. Bear cannot sleep because of that noise and goes off to Baby Bear’s room, where he sees baby bear pretending to be an airplane and making noises like one.
 Mr. Bear says “Oh no!” and goes off trying to find peace in the living room, the kitchen, the garden, and the car, but finds no luck anywhere.
 By the time he comes back into the house and finds some peace in his bedroom, it is morning!

 The Going to Bed Book is a simple narrative about what children should do after nightfall.
-With colorful illustrations, the book is a great tool to teach your kids healthy habits.
+With colorful and beautiful illustrations, the book is a great tool to teach your kids healthy habits.